My first creation for BonneGueule! (and I tell everything in a VLOG 🎬)

 To reinforce the idea of personal customization, I didn't want the bandanas sewn together to be too aligned .
 I wanted it to be a little wobbly as if you had sewn them yourself.

-The final touch is this label which came to me a bit at the last minute but which we managed to develop anyway.
+The final touch is this label that came to me a little last minute but that we managed to develop anyway.
 My idea was to parody the strict and very technical labels of military clothing.

 green jacket interior bandan lining

-If you can't read it, I imagine you'll have to take a closer look... in a store for example.
-Eh eh.
+If you can't read it, I guess you'll have to take a closer look... in a store, for example.
+Hehe.

 You probably don't have many clothes that say "for love, not war"...